nikitavoloboev/data/databases/blockchain/ethereum.md

 # [Ethereum](https://www.ethereum.org)

 Ethereum is a virtual machine built on top of the blockchain that lets you create and run smart contracts that then run on the blockchain.
+Unfortunately it has [too high fees compared to any other proper PoS chain](https://twitter.com/austerity_sucks/status/1457064593591840773).

 ## Notes